angular/angular-ja/aio-ja/content/guide/providers.en.md

 Another way to limit provider scope is by adding the service you want to limit to the component’s `providers` array.
 Component providers and NgModule providers are independent of each other.
 This method is helpful when you want to eagerly load a module that needs a service all to itself.
-Providing a service in the component limits the service only to that component (other components in the same module can’t access it).
+Providing a service in the component limits the service only to that component and its descendants.
+Other components in the same module can’t access it.

 <code-example path="providers/src/app/app.component.ts" region="component-providers" header="src/app/app.component.ts"></code-example>